clevelandmusicco/open-source-pedals/hothouse/README.md

 # Hothouse DSP Pedal Kit

 >[!IMPORTANT]
 > Remember that all of these materials are made available as [Open Source Hardware](https://oshwa.org/resources/open-source-hardware-definition/) distributed under a [Creative Commons Attribution-ShareAlike 4.0 International license](https://creativecommons.org/licenses/by-sa/4.0/).
-Before using these materials, be sure to follow the links above and read the [main repo README](/README.md) and [LICENSE](/LICENSE).
+Before using these materials, be sure to follow the links above and read the [main repo README](/README.md) and [LICENSE](/LICENSE) files.

 The Hothouse is a compact pedal kit for the [Electrosmith Daisy Seed](https://electro-smith.com/products/daisy-seed).
 You can use it to easily get your Daisy Seed DSP projects off the breadboard and onto your pedalboard, either by compiling and flashing any of the code in [the official repository](https://github.com/clevelandmusicco/HothouseExamples), or by using the [Daisy Web Programmer](https://electro-smith.github.io/Programmer/) with the [pre-compiled binaries](https://github.com/clevelandmusicco/HothouseExamples/releases).
 And of course, you can also [write your own DSP code for the Hothouse](https://github.com/clevelandmusicco/HothouseExamples/wiki/Creating-your-own-effects).
 Basically, anything that runs on the Daisy Seed will run on the Hothouse.

 This directory contains the open source hardware files for the [Cleveland Music Co.
 Hothouse DSP Pedal Kit](https://clevelandmusicco.com/hothouse-diy-digital-signal-processing-platform-kit/).
 Included are the required gerber, BOM, and CPL files required to fabricate your own PCBs at JLCPCB.
 Also included are suggestions for the various through-hole components and other hardware required.

 >[!NOTE]
 > No step-by-step tutorial for having the boards fabricated is provided.
-It's assumed that anyone interested in using these files is already familiar with the fabrication process.
+It's assumed that anyone interested in using these files is already familiar with the fabrication process at their provider of choice.
+However, the files in this repo have only been tested with JLCPCB.

 ## Overview

 The Hothouse design is comprised of three PCBs:

 1. The Main PCB,
 2. A Switching & LED daughterboard,
 3. A Power & Audio I/O daughterboard.